gilad-altshuler/Three_Body_RNN/README.md

 ```
 bash training_scripts/mante_inference/train_mante_inference.py > ../master_log.txt 2>&1 &
 ```
-2) Macaque task results - this part is comletely based on [https://github.com/mackelab/smc_rnns](https://github.com/mackelab/smc_rnns) code.
+2) MC-MAZE task results - this part is comletely based on [https://github.com/mackelab/smc_rnns](https://github.com/mackelab/smc_rnns) code.
 We only added Low-rank HORNN model package as an overlay to their RNN package.
 First, to install their repo, and to prepare the data, run:
 ```
 bash training_scripts/reach_inference/prepare.sh > ../master_log.txt 2>&1 &